 Experience required: Patience, compassion, flexibility, desire to help others, understanding of the importance of privacy and confidentiality.

 Travel details: Community based – volunteers could meet clients in their homes (risk assessments and lone working policies are carried out as part of our service); or meet at café’s or other public places.
 A volunteer might also support a client to attend a regular group or event.
-Mileage reimbursed at £0.45 per mile on submission of return to local coordinator, reasonable sundry expenses refunded (with prior authorisation).
+Any approved expenses are reimbursed e.g.: mileage reimbursed at £0.45 per mile on submission of return to local coordinator, reasonable sundry expenses refunded (with prior authorisation).
 Funding available for comradeship events.

 Minimum age: 18